-This is another area that if you compare it to newer iPhones, you really won’t see a difference in terms of quality.
+This is another area that if you compare the used & refurbished iPhone 7 to newer iPhones, you really won’t see a difference in terms of quality.
 Yes, some newer iPhones have those newer notched displays, but I wouldn’t say they necessarily translate to a better user experience.
-To be honest, I kinda miss the home button; I think it’s much easier to use than Apple’s new gesture based navigation, but it really is a matter of preference.
+To be honest, I kinda miss the home button; I think it’s much easier to use than Apple’s newer gesture based navigation, but it really is a matter of preference.

-There really isn’t much of a noticeable difference between this iPhone and newer more expensive iPhones.
-More advanced users may want a slightly newer iPhone with more flashy features, but the iPhone 7 is still more than enough for most people's needs.
+There really isn’t much of a noticeable difference between a used iPhone 7 and newer more expensive iPhones.
+More advanced users may want a slightly newer iPhone with more flashy features, but the used & refurbished iPhone 7 is still more than enough for most people's needs.

-So go ahead, don’t feel pressured to get a newer iPhone just to be cool, do your wallet a favor and get a refurbished iPhone 7 or iPhone 7 Plus from Back Market :D
+So go ahead, don’t feel pressured to get a newer iPhone just to be cool, do your wallet a favor and get a used & refurbished iPhone 7 or iPhone 7 Plus from Back Market :)